Tamircohen28/baswana-sen-spanner-experiments/README.md

 python scripts/run_all_experiments.py
 ```

-This will generate results in `data/processed/experiments_full.csv`.
-The script supports various parameters (see `--help` for details), but the defaults provide a comprehensive evaluation.
+This will generate results in `data/processed/experiments-results-DD-MM-YYYY-HH-MM-SS.csv` (timestamped filename).
+The script supports various parameters (see `--help` for details).
+The default configuration runs:
+- n values: [500, 1000, 2000]
+- p values: log(n)/n, n^(-1/2), 0.1, 0.2, 0.3 (computed per n value)
+- k values: [2, 3, 4, 5] (automatically adjusted to be valid for all n values)
+- repetitions: 5
+- stretch samples: 1000

 ### Analyzing Results